 Similarities to Other Species/ConditionsTop of page

-It may be confused with a number of other Orconectes species, such as the papershell crayfish (Orconectes immunis), but can usually be distinguished by its broader, flattened tuberculate chela with straight margin of dactyl, and male gonopod morphology.
-Compared to the rusty crayfish (Orconectes rusticus), O. virilis is typically more blue in colour (without rust markings) with broader shorter chelae bearing distinct yellow tubercles.
-Whereas, the rusty crayfish has larger more elongated fingers of claws without tubercles (Hamr, 2013).
-Unlike the spothanded crayfish (Orconectes punctimanus), O. virilis does not have a narrow crescent-shaped saddle mark at the back end of its carapace.
-Dark specks on its pinchers may also distinguish these two species (USACE, 2013).
-When first found in England it was confused with Orconectes limosus.
+Faxonius virilis may be confused with a number of other Faxonius species, such as the papershell crayfish (F. immunis), but can usually be distinguished by its broader, flattened tuberculate chela with straight margin of dactyl, and male gonopod morphology.
+Compared to the rusty crayfish (F. rusticus), F. virilis is typically more blue in colour (without rust markings) with broader shorter chelae bearing distinct yellow tubercles, whereas the rusty crayfish has larger more elongated fingers of claws without tubercles (Hamr, 2013).
+Unlike the spothanded crayfish (F. punctimanus), F. virilis does not have a narrow crescent-shaped saddle mark at the back end of its carapace.
+Dark specks on its pincers may also distinguish these two species (USACE, 2013).
+When first found in England it was confused with F. limosus.

 Prevention and ControlTop of page

 Due to the variable regulations around (de)registration of pesticides, your national list of registered pesticides or relevant authority should be consulted to determine which products are legally allowed for use in your country when considering chemical control.
 Pesticides should always be used in a lawful manner, consistent with the product's label.

 F. virilis have already been spread widely throughout Canada and the USA, largely attributed to “bait bucket introductions”.
 In 2009 only 4% of USA states and Canadian provinces banned the use of live crayfish bait although a higher percentage has some form of regulation in place.
 Where possible the use of live crayfish as fishing bait should be stringently regulated.